DanielPNewman/DanielPNewman.github.io/principles.md

 layout: page
 ---

 I learned a lot from [Ray Dalio's Principles][1], which he describes as "ways of successfully dealing with reality to get what you want out of life".
 I also valued [Derek Sivers' directives][2] for how to get what you want.
 Both Ray and Derek make good arguments for everybody sharing their own principles and directives.
 I liked their reasoning so I've started sharing some principles and directives that resonate with me here.
-This is a living document which I will update with new principles that I find useful.
+This is a living document that I will update with new things that I find useful.

 ## Principles I’ve arrived at through my own struggles: